microsoft/ReactorPlanning/docs/README.md

 # Streaming guide

 Want to stream but don't know where to start?
 We've got you covered!
 This guide is designed to help get you started with streaming.
-The only assumed knowledge is experience with conference calls and sharing your desktop/app on an app like Teams, Skype or Slack.
+The only assumed knowledge is experience with conference calls and sharing your desktop/app on an app like Teams, Skype, or Slack.
 Please note, you will likely need to spend a couple of hours getting a base setup put together.

 ## Software